What It Does

 • Audio: system audio capture on or off.

-The feature I most wanted, and the one that makes Recordy feel different to use, is that the recording tool behaves like a window you look through.
-The app window can be positioned over any application you want to record.
-The portion of the screen being captured stays visible underneath the window for the whole session, so you can see exactly what is going inside the frame while you record.
+The feature that makes Recordy feel different is that the recording tool behaves like a window you look through.
+Position the app window over any application you want to record, and the portion of the screen being captured stays visible underneath it for the whole session.
+You can see exactly what is inside the frame while you record, and you can click through the window to interact with the app beneath it.

-Around that core idea, the controls stay minimal on purpose.
-The record button is the most prominent element because starting a recording is the most common thing you do.
-Everything else is the small set of dropdowns and toggles for FPS, quality, and audio.
-There is no mode-switching, no scene system, no layering.
-You see the region, you set a few options, you press the button.
+Around that idea the controls stay minimal.
+The record button is the most prominent element because starting a recording is the most common thing you do; everything else is the small set of dropdowns and toggles for FPS, quality, and audio.
+No mode switching, no scenes, no layering.

 I built Recordy for myself, and the surprise has been how much more I use it than I expected.
-The settings I ended up with are FPS, quality, and system audio, and on evaluation those have been comprehensive enough for most of what I need.
-That set was not designed to be complete.
-It is the set of things I actually adjusted, which is a different and more honest list than the one I would have written down if I were trying to anticipate every use.
+FPS, quality, and system audio were not chosen to be a complete feature set; they are the things I actually adjusted, which is a more honest list than the one I would have written down trying to anticipate every use.

 image

-It is still a work in progress, and I am committed to refining it incrementally.
-My primary objective is to keep it simple and easy to use, so any changes I make are weighed against that.
-I may make minor adjustments for specific needs, but the bar for adding something is that it should not erode the one or two click path that made the tool worth building.
-One thing I might add later is a setting to toggle the microphone on or off, which fits the existing shape: another small switch next to the ones already there, not a new mode.
+It is still a work in progress, and I refine it incrementally.
+The bar for adding anything is that it must not erode the one or two click path that made the tool worth building.
+One thing I might add later is a switch to toggle the microphone on or off, which fits the existing shape: another small toggle next to the ones already there, not a new mode.

 Reach for Recordy when: